kompleksanda/controlsage/README.md

 - `src/ai/`: Contains Genkit flows for generative AI features.
 - `src/lib/`: Shared utilities, type definitions, and static data.
 - `firestore.rules`: Security rules for the Firestore database.
+- `Dockerfile`: Defines the container for deploying the application.